 Personal Trainer Salaries

-Personal trainer salaries vary based on many factors including:
+Personal trainer salaries vary based on many factors, including:

 Trends Contributing to Growth

 Businesses and insurance organizations continue to recognize the benefits of health and fitness programs for their employees.
 Corporate wellness programs can help employees prevent illnesses by encouraging them to live a healthier lifestyle.
 Employee incentives to join a gym or another type of health club increases the demand for personal trainers and other fitness professionals to enter into the marketplace.
 Some businesses are even taking their responsibility one step further by opening their own onsite facilities.
+Consider, as a certified personal trainer, how you may be able to offer your services within these onsite corporate efforts.

 Health Club vs. Private Studio Trends